 Students attending the bachelor degree in art history program have access to numerous databases including JSTOR, Bibliography of the History of Art, Oxford Art Online, and Arts and Humanities Database as well as many reference sources and books at Georgia Southern’s libraries.
 The BFSDoArt also has two library liaisons who assist in students’ research efforts.

 The Bachelor of Arts in Studio Art degree program provides you with a comprehensive survey of experiences in the visual arts through coursework in art history and multiple studio arts including:

 - Photography and Digital Imaging

 This overview provides you with broader training than the focused B.F.A.s in 2D Studios and 3D Studios.

 Coursework fosters critical thinking and conceptual development through creative studio production and art historical framework.
 Studio Art majors like you combine their studies with a minor in areas such as psychology, business, or foreign languages to pursue studio art jobs in art therapy, art administration, arts business management, or international studies, in addition to professional studio art careers.

-Our students have many opportunities for internships, exhibition venues and contact with other student artists because Armstrong is located in Savannah, which is a city that is rapidly becoming a center for the study of the arts.
-While the University is a large institution classes are generally small, so art students get personalized attention from qualified professors in an excellent academic environment.
+Our students have many opportunities for internships, exhibition venues and contact with other student artists.
+Armstrong is located in Savannah, which is a city that is rapidly becoming a center for the study of the arts.
+While the University is a large institution, classes are generally small.
+Therefore, art students get personalized attention from qualified professors in an excellent academic environment.